Trystan17/infrastructure-naming-framework/README.md

 - Compute & Performance
 - Modular & Layered Architecture

-Each domain is available as a **licensable bundle**.
+Each domain is documented as a **coherent naming bundle**.

-## Status
+## Licensing Notice

-This repository documents an infrastructure naming framework.
-Some namespaces described here may be subject to licensing depending on usage scope.

-For architectural discussions or alignment, contact details can be shared privately.
+This repository is published for reference and architectural discussion purposes.
+Commercial use of the described naming framework or namespaces may require a separate licensing agreement.